minqiaowang/oracle-sharded-database/cross-shard-query/cross-shard-query.md

 ### Objectives

 In this lab, you will perform the following steps:
-- run Cross Shard Query from the demo tables
+- Run Cross Shard Query from the demo sharded tables.

 ### Prerequisites